Understanding EMP Threats & How to Prepare

 • Use it to buy shelf-stable supplies.

-• Get in and get out - it will soon turn chaotic as more and more people realize the situation.
+• Get in and get out - it will soon become chaotic as more and more people realize the situation.

 So Now What?

-Things will turn chaotic very quickly outside your front door but things will also change dramatically in your home.
-Don't fear, you have prepared.
+Things will become chaotic very quickly outside your front door, but things will also change dramatically in your home.
+Don't worry, you have prepared.
 However, there are some things you can do and also avoid that will help your family better deal with a long-term power outage.

 Things to do